 "...the Howlin' Wolf of Hull poetry..."georgiasam blog

-Cliff's most recent full-length collection Pilgrim Tongues (Wrecking Ball, 2015) travels from Hull to Vietnam and back, by way of Israel, Transylvania, California and Cambodia, continuing the voyages he embarked upon in Wake (Flarestack Poetry Pamphlet Prize 2009).
+- Pilgrim Tongues (Wrecking Ball, 2015) which travels from Hull to Vietnam and back, by way of Israel, Transylvania, California and Cambodia

 - Vandemonian (Arc, 2013) which focuses on Van Diemen's land and its inhabitants – human and animal, newcomer and Aborigine – to piece together a fragmentary history of Tasmania

 - Trans (The Collective Press, Wales, 2005) which culminates in a rewriting of Ovid's Metamorphoses.

-Hole, Cliff's satirical poem in which Philip Larkin leads us through a Dantean Hell (in search of Hull), is The Common online's March poetry feature: http://www.thecommononline.org/features/march-2016-poetry-feature
+- Hole, a long satirical poem in which Philip Larkin leads us through a Dantean Hell (in search of Hull), is available online; http://www.thecommononline.org/features/march-2016-poetry-feature